 “I plead guilty to being a Republican who supports Republicans,” he said, laughing, “Ninety percent of what I do — if not more — isn’t party political, but there is a difference between governing and my role in holding a party leadership post.”

-‘Petersgate’, as Mr. Lennox calls it, heated up when a C.M.U. dean was caught on video smacking him after Mr. Lennox pulled out a camcorder to record her actions during a Freedom of Information Act request.
+‘Petersgate’, as Mr. Lennox calls it, heated up when a Central Michigan University dean was caught on video smacking him after Mr. Lennox pulled out a camcorder to record her actions during a Freedom of Information Act request.

 The exchange drew the attention of the Drudge Report, Fox News, and the Associated Press.
 It has been widely circulated with varying interpretations.
 Some say she should have been charged for assault and battery, others claim she just pushed the camera away.
 Regardless, Mr. Lennox’s trajectory was on the rise.